RashidAwan11/WorthKnow-GitHub/content/knowledge-base/mahalia-jackson-net-worth-bio-wiki-age-family-friends-height-salary.md

 Both groups of Mahalia's grandparents were born into slavery, his paternal grandparents in the rice fields and his maternal grandmother in the cotton fields of Pointe Coupee Parish about 160 miles north of New Orleans.

+**Also Read About the Net Worth of: <a href="https://worthknow.com/shannon-tweed-simmons-net-worth-bio-wiki-age-family-friends-height-salary/" target="_blank" rel="noopener">Shannon Tweed Simmons</a>**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a0tKEpJFYYI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## **Mahalia Jackson Education:**